sci-oer/oo-course-wiki/ooDesign/accessorsMutators.md

 # Accessors and Mutators

+The primary goal of encapsulation is to restrict direct access to the internal state of an object, ensuring that it can only be manipulated through well-defined methods.
+By exposing the internal state through public accessors and mutators, the class has control over how the state is accessed and modified, preventing external code from bypassing validation or business logic.

 One key technique for improving the encapsulation of an Object-Oriented program is to use public methods called *accessors* and *mutators* to ensure that the data belonging to a class is valid and accessed appropriately.